Memorable Manitobans: Cecil Rice-Jones (1881-1972)

 Rancher, grain merchant, municipal official.

 He moved to Winnipeg in 1919 as Vice-President and General Manager of the United Grain Growers.
 He left the company in 1928 to form his own bond investment firm.
-He served on the Winnipeg city council from 1931 to 1936, was a Liberal-Progressive candidate for Winnipeg in the 1936 provincial general election and, in September 1937, was appointed Manitoba Civil Service Commissioner, a post he held until his retirement and move to Calgary, Alberta in 1947.
-He was also Chair of the Manitoba Board of Censors.
+He served on the Winnipeg city council (1931-1936) and was a Liberal-Progressive candidate for Winnipeg in the 1936 provincial general election.
+In September 1937, was appointed Manitoba Civil Service Commissioner, in which capacity he was Chairman of the Manitoba Film Censor Board.
+He retired and moved to Calgary, Alberta in 1947.

-He died at Victoria, British Columbia on 18 December 1972.
+He died at Saanich, British Columbia on 18 December 1972.

 Sources: